nats-io/nats-architecture-and-design/adr/ADR-43.md

  * The `AllowMsgTTL` and `SubjectDeleteMarkerTTL` has a minimum value of 1 second.
  * The `SubjectDeleteMarkerTTL` setting may not be set on a Mirror Stream.
  * When  `AllowMsgTTL` or `SubjectDeleteMarkerTTL` are set the Stream should require API level `1`.
+ * `AllowRollup` must be `true`, stream update and create should set this unless pedantic mode is enabled
+ * `DenyPurge` must be `false`, stream update and create should set this unless pedantic mode is enabled
+ * The server should treat `SubjectDeleteMarkerTTL` as the minimum for `Nats-TTL` but not reject messages that do not satisfy that.
+This might be changed in 2.12 depending on some internal implementation fixes in the server